krschroeder/baseframe_js/readme.md

 __[View Navigation Mobile](#nav-mobile-plugin)__

 ### Parallax Elements ###
-For parallaxing elements on the page, parallax horizontally, vertically and zoom-in or out.
+For parallaxing elements on the page, parallax horizontally, vertically, and zoom in or out.
 Features a fill option for sections that you want to appear as background images.<br>
 __[View Parallax Elements](#parallax-plugin)__

 ### Scroll Spy ###